asaierika/Computer-Graphics-Project/README.md

-This is a lab assignment of CS3241.
+This is a lab assignment for CS3241.

-In this lab, I applied Ray-tracing technics to render 3D graphics.
+In this lab, I applied the Ray Tracing technic to render 3D graphs.

 For the first task, I modified Sphere.cpp to render it into the scene.

 ![spheres](img_spheres.png)

-For the second task, I modified Raytrace.cpp to add lights, reflections and shadows on to the objects in the scene.
+For the second task, I modified Raytrace.cpp to add lights, reflections and shadows to the objects in the scene.

 ![scene1](img_r2s.png)